 Creativity requires space.
 Empty space.
 It requires time and focus.
 It demands I make active choices.
 It depends on me sharpening my ability to say no. Because I have to say no, more often than I’d like.

 I have to exclude a lot, in order to include what I truly want.

 I don’t stop at clearing my calendar.
 I clear my house, my fridge, my mind, my Facebook account.
 Only that which truly supports and nourishes me can stay.

 I filter information.
-Maybe we don’t have to read the entire newspaper or watch TV-news everyday (several times a day).
-Maybe we don’t need to log on to social media quite as often, or answer every text message the moment we get it, or check our email once every half hour.
+Maybe we don’t have to watch the news everyday (several times a day).
+Maybe we don’t need to check our inboxes or scroll the social media feed quite as often, or answer every text message the moment we get it.

 Maybe it’s actually impossible to be truly creative as long as we stay distracted like that.
 I believe so.